When another driver’s coverage won’t cover it.

 Commercial auto insurance can help pay for expenses related to everything from injuries, property damage and collisions to underinsured motorists, rentals and towing.

 Cookie-cutter commercial auto insurance coverage is just about as ridiculous as it sounds.
-You have specific needs unique to your business, and your car insurance should be customized to the risk you face while driving.
+You have specific needs unique to your business, and your business car insurance should be customized to the risk you face while driving.
 Policies typically cover:

 The bodily injury section of your commercial auto policy covers physical injury to someone who is not in your vehicle up to your policy limit.
 If you or an employee gets into a car accident while on the job and someone is injured, you or your business want to be protected.